ScamSleuth/ScamSleuth-Resource-Center/rndmz23.de/README.md

 > **IMPORTANT:** If payment is not made within 24 hours, your package will remain blocked and will be returned to the supplier by customs.
 >
 > PostNL Customer Service
->
-> Download the My PostNL app and track your packages wherever you are.

 [The e-mail recieved](https://github.com/ScamSleuth/ScamSleuth-Resource-Center/blob/main/rndmz23.de/email.png)
 [The landingpage of the site](https://github.com/ScamSleuth/ScamSleuth-Resource-Center/blob/main/rndmz23.de/1-landingpage.jpeg)